Outdoor Research StormTracker Heated Gloves

 This article appeared in Rock and Ice issue 248 (February 2018).

-MSRP: $39.95 BEST FOR: All-around use, nice for cooler temps Burly.
+MSRP: $39.95 Burly.
 But plush.
 The Metolius Belay Glove is all-leather, a nice smooth cowhide.
-It is thicker and costlier than a leather-palm, nylon-back sport/gym glove … Continue reading “Metolius Belay Glove”
+It is thicker and costlier than a leather-palm, nylon-back sport/gym glove (the one from Metolius is $22.95), but the … Continue reading “Metolius Belay Gloves”